BaseBenjamin13/BaseBenjamin13/README.md

 # Hello There 👋
 ## I'm Benjamin Morgiewicz, a Software Engineer.
+#### I am a full-stack software engineer, an honest hard working person who loves to program and will program until the task is complete.

 <!---
 BaseBenjamin13/BaseBenjamin13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.